-The St. James was an immediate sensation and became the hub of activity in Red Wing overnight.
-The hotel’s first floor included three dining rooms, the kitchen, office and baggage storage while the lower level featured a parlor, billiard hall, barbershop, public baths and four water closets.
+Overnight, the St. James became the hub of Red Wing.
+The first floor included three timeless dining rooms, a kitchen, office and baggage storage while the lower level featured a parlor, billiard hall, barbershop, public baths and four water closets.
 The second floor featured a ladies parlor, bridal suite and two ladies’ water closets.
 An elegant ballroom occupied the fourth floor.

-Located within walking distance from the Red Wing train depot and the steamboat docks, the hotel was booked to capacity every night with travelers and boarders.
-The St. James cooks developed such a fantastic reputation that the railroad adjusted its timetables to allow passengers to disembark and enjoy dinners at the hotel.
-Luminaries such as President Rutherford B. Hayes were known to indulge on the fantastic kitchen fare.
+Located within walking distance from the Red Wing Depot and the steamboat docks, the historic hotel was booked to capacity every night with travelers and boarders.
+The St. James chefs developed such a renowned reputation that the railroad adjusted its timetables to allow passengers to disembark and enjoy dinners here.
+Luminaries such as President Rutherford B. Hayes were among the more famous guests.

-Now owned by the Red Wing Shoe Company, the St. James continues to offer guests the same medley of Old World service, cutting-edge amenities and culinary delights that it did on opening day almost 140 years ago.
+Today, the St. James is owned by the Red Wing Shoe Company.
+Our historic Minnesota hotel continues to offer guests a blend of old-world service, luxurious amenities and culinary delights that it provided opening day over 140 years ago.